Skip to content

 House types

-The planning application will be an outline planning application.
+The planning application is an outline planning application.
 This type of planning application sets out the broad principles of development, such as concept layout, infrastructure and access arrangements.
 Details such as house types, architecture etc would be subject to subsequent further planning application(s) (called Reserved Matters planning applications).
 This would involve further consultation with the community.

 However, we have provided imagery of existing Bloor Homes developments on this website to provide an idea of the types of high-quality homes we build.